-MCC is a small agency, limited to 300 employees.
-These employees work in one of six departments.
+MCC is a small agency, with approximately 300 full-time employees who work in one of six departments.

 Department of Administration and Finance

 The Department of Administration and Finance:

 - Plans and directs all activities related to financial management and budgeting.